JoshPaulie/nexar/README.md

 ## Why Nexar?

-Python through and through.
-Dates? `datetime`.
-So many enums you'll hate it.
-Comparable, iterable objects.
-Type safe.
-Everything you'd hope for (I hope).

-Totally wrapped lower API, and dead simple high level API allows you to pull League data like ranks, match history, champion history, with ease.
+Built for Python freaks.
+Dates are `datetime` objects, everything has type hints, and so many enums you'll hate them (but love the autocomplete).

+Clean high-level API wraps the messy Riot API underneath.
+Pull player ranks, match history, and champion stats with just a few lines of code.

-Forget Riot IDs.
-Just use `NexarClient.get_player("username", "tag")` and explore with your IDE.
-Tons of helpful doc strings and tips.
+Hate Riot IDs?
+Who doesn't.
+Just `NexarClient.get_player("username", "tag")` and explore with your IDE.

+Packed with helpful doc strings and tips.

+> Check out [Why not Nexar?](docs/why-not-nexar.md) for more

 ## Quick Start